DANNY1169/dev-corp-portfolio/README.md

 This project is built with:

+**Frontend:**
 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS

+**Backend:**
+- Express.js
+- Nodemailer (for contact form email functionality)
+- CORS

+## Features

+### 1. **Individual Client Logos**
+The clients section now displays individual company logos (CORVA, Meituan, g:plans) as SVG components with smooth scrolling animation.

+### 2. **Enhanced Hero Section**
+- More vivid background images with CSS filters
+- Better opacity controls with smooth transitions
+- Layered gradient overlays for depth
+- Auto-rotating background slideshow

+### 3. **Working Contact Form**
+The contact form is now fully functional with:
+- Form validation
+- Email sending via Gmail
+- Loading states and error handling
+- Toast notifications for success/error messages
+- Service selection options

+**To use the contact form:**
+1. Start both frontend and backend servers: `npm run dev:all`
+2. The backend server runs on `http://localhost:3001`
+3. The frontend communicates with the backend API
+4. Emails are sent using the configured Gmail account

 ## How can I deploy this project?